-In connection with the Quarterly Report on Form 10-Q of Kura Oncology, Inc. (the "Company") for the period ended March 31, 2015, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Troy E. Wilson, as President and Chief Executive Officer of the Company, and Heidi Henson, as Chief Financial Officer and Secretary of the Company, each hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Kura Oncology, Inc. (the "Company") for the period ended June 30, 2015, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Troy E. Wilson, as President and Chief Executive Officer of the Company, and Heidi Henson, as Chief Financial Officer and Secretary of the Company, each hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of his knowledge:

-1. the Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. the Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/ Troy E. Wilson Troy E. Wilson, Ph.D., J.D.
+/s/ Troy E. Wilson /s/ Heidi Henson

-President and Chief Executive Officer
+Troy E. Wilson, Ph.D., J.D.
+President and Chief Executive Officer Chief Financial Officer and Secretary